Rahulyzk-007/X-rays-prediction/README.md

 The model has been encompassed from Brain Cancer,Chest Pneumonia,Knee Osteoarthritis and Hand Fracture Datsets and a Custom Organ classification Model which first predicts what body part is the X-Ray provided,Later Individually classificifying the respective X-ray of body part.
+Finally the Model Interface is Integratred by Streamlit.
 The model has been built simple and perceivable.